Channels (Inbound Messaging)

 How Messages Are Handled

-When a task is received, the bot reacts to the message with ⏳ (:hourglass_flowing_sand:) to indicate processing.
-When the task completes, the result is posted as a thread reply to the original message.
+When a task is received, the bot reacts to the message with ⏳ (

 Required Environment Variables (Self-Hosted)